awsdocs/amazon-kendra-developer-guide/doc_source/API_DescribeQuerySuggestionsBlockList.md

 The following data is returned in JSON format by the service\.

  ** [CreatedAt](#API_DescribeQuerySuggestionsBlockList_ResponseSyntax) **   <a name="Kendra-DescribeQuerySuggestionsBlockList-response-CreatedAt"></a>
-Shows the date\-time a block list for query suggestions was last created\.
+Shows the date\-time a block list for query suggestions was created\.
 Type: Timestamp

  ** [Description](#API_DescribeQuerySuggestionsBlockList_ResponseSyntax) **   <a name="Kendra-DescribeQuerySuggestionsBlockList-response-Description"></a>